Quantcast

 Última Modificación 6 Sep 2023

-Matrimonio 9 Jun 1673 Amsterdam, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.
+Marriage 9 Jun 1673 Amsterdam, North Holland, Paises Bajos Buscar todos los individuos que registran eventos en este lugar.

 Tipo: Sinagoga